kedacore/keda-docs/content/docs/2.16/scalers/selenium-grid-scaler.md

 It is possible to specify the Graphql url of your Selenium Grid using authentication parameters.
 This useful if you have enabled Selenium Grid's Basic HTTP Authentication and would like to keep your credentials secure.

 - `url` - Graphql url of your Selenium Grid.
 Refer to the Selenium Grid's documentation [here](https://www.selenium.dev/documentation/en/grid/grid_4/graphql_support/) for more info.

-As an alternative you can also authenticate by using username and password via `TriggerAuthentication` configuration instead of using url.

-- `username` - Username for connect to the Selenium Grid graphql endpoint.
+- `username` - Username for basic authentication in GraphQL endpoint instead of embedding in the URL.
+(Optional)
-- `password` - Password for connect to the Selenium Grid graphql endpoint.
+- `password` - Password for basic authentication in GraphQL endpoint instead of embedding in the URL.
+(Optional)

 ```yaml
 apiVersion: v1